irinaturchyn/tech-writing-portfolio/how-to-change-rtp.md

 ## Verification
 After updating the RTP:
-- Refresh the game configuration cache if required.
+- Refresh the game configuration cache.
 - Launch the game in a test environment.
 - Confirm that the correct RTP value is displayed in the game settings or logs.